When am I eligible for a learner's permit?

 How long is a scheduled driving session?

-Drives typically last an hour.
-Depending on a student’s work schedule and activities, I generally drive with a student 1 to 3 times per week.
+- Depending on your work schedule and activities, I will generally drive with you 1 to 3 times per week.

 Where will we meet to drive?

-Can a student drive outside of Indiana with a learner’s permit?
+Can I drive outside of Indiana with a learner’s permit?

-Every state is different and I recommend calling the State Police in each particular state before driving.
-I take all of my students to Danville, Illinois, during driver’s ed.
-I have called the Illinois State Police and confirmed with them it is legal.
+Every state is different, so I recommend calling the State Police in each particular state before driving.

-When and where can a student take the driving test?
+When and where can I take the driving test?